George Harrison: The Beatles Anthology: 1994–1996

 In 1994, Harrison began a collaboration with McCartney, Starr and producer Jeff Lynne for the Beatles Anthology project.
 This included the recording of two new Beatles songs built around solo vocal and piano tapes recorded by Lennon as well as lengthy interviews about the Beatles' career.
 Released in December 1995, "Free as a Bird" was the first new Beatles single since 1970.
 In March 1996, they released a second single, "Real Love".
 They also attempted to finish a third single, "Now and Then", but did not finish it because the audio quality of the cassette was, according to Harrison, "fucking rubbish".
 The song was later finished by McCartney and Starr and released in 2023.
-He later commented on the project: "I hope somebody does this to all my crap demos when I'm dead, make them into hit songs."
+Harrison later commented on the project: "I hope somebody does this to all my crap demos when I'm dead, make them into hit songs."

 Later life and death: 1997–2001

 After the Anthology project, Harrison collaborated with Ravi Shankar on the latter's Chants of India.
 Harrison's final television appearance was a VH-1 special to promote the album, taped in May 1997.
 Soon afterwards, Harrison was diagnosed with throat cancer; he was treated with radiotherapy, which was thought at the time to be successful.
 He publicly blamed years of smoking for the illness.

 In January 1998, Harrison attended Carl Perkins' funeral in Jackson, Tennessee, where he performed a brief rendition of Perkins' song "Your True Love".
 In May, he represented the Beatles at London's High Court in their successful bid to gain control of unauthorised recordings made of a 1962 performance by the band at the Star-Club in Hamburg.
 The following year, he was the most active of the former Beatles in promoting the reissue of their 1968 animated film Yellow Submarine.